This post was updated on December 6, 2017 to reflect information from College Nannies, Sitters and Tutors’ 2017 FDD (Item 7).

 2. Initial Marketing and Recruiting: $20,000

-- You must spend at least $20,000 on initial marketing.
+- You must spend at least $20,000 on initial marketing within the first 6 months of your operations.
 These funds must be spent according to the specifications in the Manual and will include expenses for the acquisition of a direct mail list, newspaper and magazine advertising, online marketing and recruitment, printing and postage costs.

 3. Construction and Remodeling: $30,000 to $65,000

 - The amount of construction and remodeling costs will vary dramatically depending upon the type of location, the terms of your lease, if applicable, and whether your landlord pays for leasehold improvements which are in turn reflected in your lease payment.

 - You will generally need 800 to 1,200 square feet which will include a small lobby, 2 or 4 professional offices, and designated space for tutoring stations.

 4. Furnishings, Equipment, Supplies, and Technology: $15,000 to $25,000

 - Before beginning operations, you must purchase an assortment of office equipment, including computers, a printer, a voice telephone system, and other items as prescribed in the Manual, as well as furnishings and supplies.

 - This item is the estimated cost of basic legal services if you choose to retain a professional to review your franchise agreement and form your business entity.

 - You must make arrangements and pay the expenses for you and your first hired manager to attend the training certification program, including transportation, lodging, meals, and wages (if applicable).
 The amount expended will depend, in part, on the distance you must travel and the type of accommodations you choose.

 - The estimate is for two persons’ travel expenses, plus the training fee.